 Detached Garage Ideas

 Sometimes you just need a little, or maybe a lot, more Space.
-Renting a storage space is great, but it’s expensive and a pain to have to drive there every time you want to use it.
+Renting a storage space is great, but it’s expensive and a pain to drive there every time you want to use it.
 If you’ve got the right property for one, a Detached Garage designed to meet your needs may be the answer.
 Here we’ll go over a variety of detached garage designs, styles, finishes and some of our all time favorite detached garage ideas.
-1, 2, 3 and even 4 Car Detached Garages.
-High end luxury options and even some that have additional living space.
-A detached garage can be a lot more than just an oversized storage space.
+1, 2, 3 and even 4 Car Detached Garage designs.
+High end luxury options and even some detached garage with living space.
+A detached garage can be a lot more than just an oversized shed.

 When building new homes here at the Jersey Shore, detached garages are common.
 Along ocean towns like Spring Lake, Sea Girt, Montoloking, Bay Head and Avon, where we frequently build, detached garages are considered a standard.
 Because the lots tend to be long and narrow almost every home is designed to have one either in the front or around back.

-While most garages in NJ are attached to the house, a detached garage offers some unique benefits.
+While most garages in NJ are attached to the house, a detached garage design offers a few unique benefits.
 More and more homeowners are beginning to discover the advantages of a separate garage when they’re building a new house or remodeling an older one.
 One option fueling this trend is the conversion of an attached garage into more living space.
 Then building a separate, detached garage for vehicles, storage and possibly even more living space.
 There are quite a few advantages to having a detached garage.